Gosforth, Cumbria: Gosforth Hall

 Work began on Gosforth Hall, now a hotel and restaurant near St. Mary's Church, in 1658, by a local gentleman called Robert Copley.
 The date of completion is not clear, although the date on the coat of arms situated in the bar is 1673.
 Copley had previously refused to pay the royal herald for his own coat of arms and instead, made one up himself.
 In his history of The Gosforth District, Dr. C.A.
 Parker states that Robert Copley in 1658 built "a large handsome house with orchards and gardens suitable", and Parker states that henceforth the house was named Gosforth Hall.
 With the hall being within the precinct of the church, it was likely that evidence of earlier occupation might be discovered.
 In 2005, the present owners of Gosforth Hall commissioned a small archaeological excavation within the grounds.
 This turned up some interesting finds indicating previous occupation on the site.
 This preliminary work was followed up in 2008 with an archaeological desk-based assessment and field evaluation.

 Events

 Gosforth is the base for two major athletic events each year, a 10 mi run and associated fun run in June, and a 10 km race on the first Tuesday in September.

-There is a thriving art scene in the village, and the Gosforth and District Arts Society (GADAS) holds weekly meetings as well as a very popular art exhibition every year, over the August bank holiday in the village hall.
+The Gosforth and District Arts Society (GADAS) holds weekly meetings as well as an art exhibition every year over the August bank holiday in the village hall.

+Transport

+The village has 1 bus route serving it run by Stagecoach.
+The X7 to Millom or Whitehaven.